What is AKS Security

 AKS Security Best Practices

-Three critical areas of AKS Security deserve added attention — securing access to resources, limiting credential exposure, and using pod identities and digital key vaults.
+Three critical areas of AKS Security deserve added attention, apart from general Kubernetes security best practices — securing access to resources, limiting credential exposure, and using pod identities and digital key vaults.
 Consider the existing best practices for enhancing your clusters' AKS security and achieving these three points.

 Protect AKS resources in virtual networks by using AKS network policies to limit network traffic.
 Set traffic rules for ingress and egress using namespaces and label selectors as the basis.
 Although AKS creates route tables and network security groups by default when you create a cluster, you need the Azure Container Networking Interface (CNI) plugin to use network policies.
 You have to enable CNI manually when you create a cluster.